bobleesj/command-line-cheatsheet/README.md

 ## Vim

+Cursor nav
+- H - move to top of screen
+- M - move to middle of screen
+- L - move to bottom of screen
+- 0 / $ - move cursor to beginning / end

+Edit
 - D - delete everything on the right
 - S - delete line and substitute text (same as cc)
 - r - replace a single character.